-- 1. Detentions will be served in a timely manner.
+- 1. Detention will be served in a timely manner.
 Students who accumulate excessive detentions without a serious attempt to serve them are subject to suspension (and are still required to serve the original detention(s).) - 2.
-Students who do not attend an assigned detention may receive one (1) day In-House suspension along with parent notification.

-- 3. Students who do not attend a scheduled one (1) hour detention will be issued an additional one (1) hour detention. - 4.
+Failure to report to a teacher detention will be referred to Dean of Students One (1) office detention per each teacher session assigned and not served (2:45-3:45). - 3.
+Students who do not attend an assigned detention may receive one (1) day In-House suspension along with parent notification. - 4.
+Students who do not attend a scheduled one (1) hour detention will be issued an additional one (1) hour detention. - 5.
 All detentions will be served Monday through Friday within one (1) week of being assigned.
 All one Hour Detentions will be served on the scheduled date.
-All detentions will be served in the Dean of Students office. - 5.
-Students who owe detentions will be notified.
+All detentions will be served in the Dean of Students office. - 6.
+Students who owe detention will be notified.